rdeforest/eforth/disliking-pressure.md

 I believe I actually work better within a framework which supports that objective.
-Rich may not like the degree to which it does not accurately reflect reality, and in a sense I agree with him, but I like to feel safe and knowing that "as long as I do X I'm safe" is a great comfort to me.
+Rich may not like the degree to which it does not accurately reflect reality, and in a sense I agree with him, but I like to feel safe in knowing that "as long as I do X I'm safe" is a great comfort to me.

 # What I want

-I want three things:
+## Job Security

-- Static Safety: A well defined and easily tracked minimum bar I must meet to remain in good standing with Amazon.
+  - In the present: A well defined and easily tracked minimum bar I must meet to remain in good standing with Amazon.

-- Dynamic Safety: A low-friction process for negotiating the life-cycle of components of that minimum bar.
+  - In the future: A low-friction process for negotiating the life-cycle of components of that minimum bar.

-- Social Safety: To be trusted by peers and leadership to drive my own ambitions at the pace I'm most comfortable with.
+  - Socially: To be trusted by peers and leadership to drive my own ambitions at the pace I'm most comfortable with.

-This does not reflect a lack of ambition.
+This is not a lack of ambition.
 It is how I manage my anxieties.
-For me, too much ambition is a far greater problem than not enough.
+I already have too much and too many ambitions.
+Any added to that are detrimental.

+## To work side-by-side with others

+I can work independently, but I don't like it and I believe I'm more productive working in tandem with others.
+In Payments I worked with my co-workers to rearchitect our documentation, to address oppressive ticket load, to troubleshoot difficult problems, to test HSMs for suitability to our mobile payments encryption requirements, and to draw up a proposal to move the Payments Secure Zone into AWS.
+These were very productive adventures.

+At my previous position at Fred Hutch I was the only person on my team but I worked closely with other teams regularly.
+I almost never worked alone at Disney.
+Since coming to AWS it has been gratifying to be trusted to be productive in isolation, but it has been difficult in a non-technical way and I'm certain I could have been more productive working side-by-side with people.

+Rich and I have talked about this before and I know he understands and agrees, and I also know that his hands are somewhat tied in that there's nobody else on the team whose time would be better spent working with me.
+He's trying to hire engineers as fast as he can. but he is also competing with the rest of the company for talent as evidenced by the recent thread on systems-engineers@.

 # What I am _not_ asking for